offmywave011/masterconcrete/Using-MRZ-scanner.md

 #### Getting started

-Try our [Example App](https://github.com/doo/Scanbot-SDK-Examples/tree/master/ScanbotSDKexample/mrz-scanner) or check these step by step integration instructions:
+Try our [MRZ Scanner Example Apps](https://github.com/doo/scanbot-sdk-example-android/tree/master/ScanbotSDKexample/mrz-scanner) or check these step by step integration instructions:

 `MRZScanner` is available with the SDK Package 3.
 You have to add the following dependency for it: